Read transcripts of debates in both Houses

 Evidence given by I: Professor Richard Whish QC, King's College London; Professor Eyad Maher Dabbah, Queen Mary University of London; Professor Pinar Akman, University of Leeds; Professor Sir John Vickers, Oxford University.

 II: Ms Isabel Taylor, Slaughter and May; Mr Alan Davis, Pinsent Masons; Mr George Peretz QC, Monckton Chambers.

-The EU Internal Market Sub-Committee holds evidence sessions on Thursday 19 October at 10.10am
+The EU Internal Market Sub-Committee takes evidence on Thursday 2 November at 10.10am